lukso-network/lsp-smart-contracts/DEPLOYMENT.md

 - `UniversalProfile`: deploy a Universal Profile with the deployer as the owner

-- `UniversalProfileInit`: deploy a Universal Profile as a base contract (for proxy use)
+- `UniversalProfileInit`: deploy + initialize (= lock) a Universal Profile as a base contract that can be used as implementation behind proxy.

 - `LSP6KeyManager`: deploy a `UniversalProfile` + `KeyManager`, with the Universal Profile address linked to the Key Manager.

-- `LSP6KeyManagerInit`: deploy a `UniversalProfileInit` + `KeyManagerInit`, as base contracts (**NB:** the Key Manager will be initialized with reference to `address(0)`).
+- `LSP6KeyManagerInit`: deploy + initialize (= lock) both a `UniversalProfileInit` + `KeyManagerInit`, as base contracts (**NB:** the Key Manager will be initialized with reference to `address(0)`).

-- `LSP1UniversalReceiverDelegate`: deploy a Universal Receiver Delegate contract

-- `LSP1UniversalReceiverDelegateInit`: deploy a Universal Receiver Delegate as a base contract.
+- `LSP1UniversalReceiverDelegateUP`: deploy a Universal Receiver Delegate contract that can be used to register assets received by a Universal Profile.

+- `LSP7Mintable`: deploy a `LSP7Mintable` contract (Token), using the deployer address as the owner and allowing this deployer address to then mint tokens.
+The `isNFT_` parameter is set to `false`, making the token divisible.

+- `LSP8Mintable`: deploy a `LSP7Mintable` contract (NFT), using the deployer address as the owner and allowing this deployer address to then mint tokens.

+- `LSP7MintableInit`: deploy + initialize (= lock) a `LSP7MintableInit` contract (Token), that can be used as implementation behind proxy.
+The base contract is deployed with the `isNFT_` parameter set to `false`, making the implementation token divisible.

+- `LSP8MintableInit`: deploy + initialize (= lock) a `LSP8MintableInit` contract, that can be used as implementation behind proxy.

-- `standard`: deploy the 3 standard contract above.
+- `standard`: deploy the 4 standard contract above.

-- `base`: deploy the 3 base contract above (for proxy use)
+- `base`: deploy the 4 base contract above (for proxy use)

 &nbsp;